brandon-rhodes/blog/texts/brandon/2022/a-descriptor-constructor.md

 we can cache the actual value that the user provided!
-Note that we are now returning the exact `km` value the user provided, instead of trying to re-convert the value from `au` and getting the slight rounding error we saw in the first example.
+Note that we are now returning the exact `km` value the user provided, instead of trying to re-convert the value from `au` and getting the slight rounding error we saw in the first example:
+`km` is now `217` instead of `217.00000000000003`.

 But how can we avoid the ugly `if…elif` block, and the need to have `__init__()` accept as many parameters